 My curiosity has always led me to question how we all live, from the inside out.
-The very creative and adaptive ways we learn to survive fascinate and inspire me.
+The very creative and adaptive ways we learn to survive has fascinated and inspired me from my very early beginnings.
 My love of nature, my need for beauty, and my fascination with our inner lives have led me towards working with people, making art and spending time with animals and in the natural world.
 These are the landscapes of my life.

 I still feel drawn by our shared human courage, creativity and resilience in the face of terrible terrifying struggle.
 I remain humbled and honored by the trust people place in sharing their innermost selves with me as we work together to create change within the walls of therapy and out in the world.